Kegel exercise: Men

 Kegel exercises can train the perineal muscles by increasing the oxygen supply and the strength of those muscles.
 The names of the perineal muscles are: ischiocavernosus (erection), bulbocavernosus (ejaculation), external sphincter of the anus, striated urethral sphincter, transverse perineal, levator of the prostate, and puborectalis.

 Premature ejaculation is defined as when male ejaculation occurs after less than one minute of penetration.
 The perineal muscles are involved in ejaculation when they are involuntarily contracted.
 The ischiocavernosus muscle is responsible for male erection, and the bulbocavernosus muscle is responsible for ejaculation.
 By actively contracting the perineal muscles with Kegel exercises regularly, strength and control of these muscles increase, possibly aiding in the avoidance of premature ejaculation.

 Urinary incontinence

 Pelvic floor exercises (muscle training) can be included in conservative treatment approaches for women with urinary incontinence.
 There is tentative evidence that biofeedback may give added benefit when used with pelvic floor muscle training (PFMT).
 There is no clear evidence that teaching pelvic floor exercises alters the risk of stress urinary incontinence in men who develop this condition post prostatectomy.

-In pregnant women, antenatal PFMT probably helps prevent urinary continence during pregnancy and up to six months after giving birth, but for pregnant women who already have incontinence, it is not clear if antenatal PFMT helps to reduce symptoms.
+In pregnant women, antenatal PFMT probably helps prevent urinary incontinence during pregnancy and up to six months after giving birth, but for pregnant women who already have incontinence, it is not clear if antenatal PFMT helps to reduce symptoms.